 Ms Anita Fam

-Anita Fam, a former lawyer, is a full-time volunteer who has been involved in the social service sector for more than 20 years.
-She has served both at charity and national levels, in the areas of disability, palliative care, healthcare and mental health.
+Ms Anita Fam, a former lawyer, is a full-time volunteer who has been involved in the social service sector for more than 20 years, both at charity and national level, in the areas of disability, palliative care, healthcare and mental health.

-Anita is also a Justice of the Peace and was conferred the Public Service Star (BBM) in 2014 and the Public Service Medal (PBM) in 2008 for her work in the community.
+Also a Justice of the Peace, Anita was conferred the Public Service Star (BBM) (Covid-19) in 2021, the Public Service Star (BBM) in 2014 and the Public Service Medal (PBM) in 2008 for her work in the community.

 Mr Eugene Seow